grzesiek-galezowski/tdd-ebook/manuscript/170_TellDoNotAsk.md

 abstract, logical and stable.
-Also, he discovered, with Johnny's help, that it is further strengthened by following a design style where objects are told what to do instead of asked to give away information to somebody who the makes the decision on their behalf.
-This is because if an API of an abstraction is built around answering to specific questions, the clients of the abstraction tend to ask it a lot of questions an are coupled to both those questions and some aspects of the answers (i.e. what it in the return values).
+Also, he discovered, with Johnny's help, that it is further strengthened by following a design style where objects are told what to do instead of asked to give away information to somebody who then makes the decision on their behalf.
+This is because if an API of an abstraction is built around answering to specific questions, the clients of the abstraction tend to ask it a lot of questions and are coupled to both those questions and some aspects of the answers (i.e. what is in the return values).
 This makes creating another implementation of abstraction harder, because each new implementation of the abstraction needs to not only provide answers to all those questions, but the answers are constrained to what the client expects.
-When abstraction is merely told what its client wants it to achieve, the clients is decoupled from most of the details of how this happens.
+When abstraction is merely told what its client wants it to achieve, the clients are decoupled from most of the details of how this happens.
 This makes introducing new implementations of abstraction easier -- it often even lets us define implementations with all methods empty without the client noticing at all.